The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves: The divisor subalgebra of log Chow

 If the stratum $S$ is simple, the explosion of Section \ref{lcr2} is defined over a neighborhood of $\overline{S}$.
 However, the extension no longer coincides with the barycentric subdivision.
-The barycentric subdivision performs additional blowups, first blowing up all minimal strata in the closure of $S$ (and also strata around $\overline{S}$ whose closure does not necessarily meet $S$). \\
+The barycentric subdivision performs additional blowups, first blowing up all minimal strata in the closure of $S$ (and also strata around $\overline{S}$ whose closure does not necessarily meet $S$). \Joh{Maybe add: "Thus the explosion corresponds to the barycentric subdivision of the cone corresponding to $S$ and its faces (in decreasing order of combinatorial dimension).} \Joh{Referee: "It looks like the explosion is the barycentric subdivision of the cone corresponding to $S$ and its faces (in decreasing order of combinatorial dimension)" Is that right?
+If so, we could add it?} \Sam{This is correct, and we say it in the sentence "From the discussion of the barycentric...".
+Maybe we can just make the sentence clearer?} \Joh{I made a proposal based on the referee comment, feel free to modify.} \\

 We illustrate the concepts discussed above through an example.
 Let $(X,D)$ be a log scheme whose cone complex is the cone over an equilateral triangle, with all edges identified and with monodromy $\mathbb{Z}/3\mathbb{Z}$.
-For example, we can construct $(X,D)$ by taking over a nonsingular base $B$ with a non-trivial loop in $\pi_1(B)$ to be a family with fiber $\mathbb{A}^3$ in which the non-trivial loop cyclically permutes the coordinate hyperplanes of $\mathbb{A}^3$.
+For example, we can construct $(X,D)$ by taking to be a family with fiber $\mathbb{A}^3$ over a nonsingular base $B$ satisfying $\pi_1(B) = \mathbb{Z}$, so that the generator of $\pi_1(B)$ cyclically permutes the coordinate hyperplanes of $\mathbb{A}^3$.
 The divisor $D\subset X$ is then the union of these coordinate hyperplanes over $B$.

-The log scheme $(X,D)$ has four strata: the open set $X-D$, corresponding to the empty face of the triangle (or, equivalently, the vertex of the cone over the triangle), the interior of the divisor $D$ corresponding to the vertex the locus which is \'etale locally the intersection of exactly two irreducible components of $D$ corresponding to edge and the triple point singularity corresponding to the whole triangle.
+The log scheme $(X,D)$ has four strata: the open set $X-D$, corresponding to the empty face of the triangle (or, equivalently, the vertex of the cone over the triangle), the interior of the divisor $D$ corresponding to the vertex the locus which is \'etale locally the intersection of exactly two irreducible components of $D$ corresponding to edge and the triple point singularity of $D$ corresponding to the whole triangle.
 We name the strata $Q,R,S,T$ respectively.
 While $T$ is simple, $S$ is not, since is not normal.
 The strata are taken bijectively to points of the Artin fan via the map We depict the Artin fan as four points, each isomorphic to $B\mathbb{G}_m^k \rtimes G$ as indicated, with points drawn increasingly bigger to describe the topology (the closure contains all smaller points).

 Consider the explosion of the quasi-projective stratum $S$ depicted by the open line segment $\overline{e_1e_2}$.
 The open set $U$ over which the explosion is defined is $Q \cup R \cup S$.
 The explosion of $S$ is the barycentric subdivision of $\overline{e_1e_2}$: